Monday, February 6, 2017

 Park City + Alta | Utah

 In January we traveled out west to PARK CITY, Utah!
-I fell in love with this chic mountain town and surrounding ski slopes when my Dad brought my sister and I over 10 years ago.
-For Christmas Bob gave me a ski travel bag and much to my surprise the card hidden inside it revealed this trip!
+I fell in love with this chic mountain town and surrounding ski slopes on a trip with my dad and sister over 10 years ago.
+For Christmas Bob gave me a ski travel bag and the card hidden inside it revealed this trip!
 A bunch of friends were on board too.
-With easy direct flights from BOS to SLC, a couple rental Suburbans, a gorgeous four bedroom house situated in between the Park City Town lift and Main Street, plus Utah's Wasatch Mountain Range offering plenty of snow - we had an absolute blast.
+With easy direct flights from BOS to SLC, we rented a four bedroom house situated in between the Park City Town lift and Main Street.
+Utah's Wasatch Mountain Range offered plenty of snow - we had an absolute blast.
 Would you expect anything less?!
-Here's a look at where to play in Park City, Deer Valley and in Little Cottonwood Canyon at Alta.

-On PISTE: Don't miss Lookout Cabin at The Canyons @ PCMR and Stein Eriksen Lodge at Deer Valley (post here)
+On PISTE: Lookout Cabin at The Canyons @ PCMR

 Zoom is Robert Redford's restaurant located on Main Street inside a restored train depot.
 Pictured is my entrée of Smoked Chicken ($28) accompanied by cheddar grits, chicory lettuces + puffed farro.
 I was a big fan of all the appetizers we shared like Hamachi Crudo ($16) with citrus, pear, kimchee chips + a cilantro emulsion, the Fried Brussels Sprouts ($9) with dates, almonds + a fennel hatch chili mostarda, and Grilled Meatballs ($12) made with wagyu, roasted chicken, stewed chickpeas + peanuts.
 Zoom was a crowd pleasing and noteworthy meal.